 The Seminole County Court may also decide to place the offender on probation, requiring monthly reporting and may require completion of a substance abuse course conducted by a DUI program licensed by the department, and it must include a psychological evaluation of the offender.
 The court may also require community service hours.

-As you can see, DUIs whether it is the first, second, third or fourth offense should not be taken lightly.
-Drunk driving is a serious offense and hiring legal representation is always recommended and hiring an experienced criminal defense lawyer to help you resolve your situation is a must.
-Don’t hesitate to give us a call today to get started on your case, the initial consultation is free.
+As you can see, DUIs whether it is the first, second, third, or fourth offense should not be taken lightly.
+Drunk driving is a serious offense and hiring legal representation is always recommended hiring an experienced criminal defense lawyer to help you resolve your situation is a must.